algesthesiah/code-standard-config/packages/eslint-plugin-airbnb-react/README.md

 # eslint-plugin-airbnb-react

-Custom ESLint config, for react and ts, depends on airbnb、plugin-react、plugin-prettier and so on
+Custom ESLint config, for react and ts, depends on airbnb, plugin-react, plugin-prettier and so on

 # usage